xpilot-project/docs/docs/client.md

 The toggle options on the right allow you to choose which events will cause aural sound notifications.
 The application icon in the task bar will also flash/bounce to grab your attention if xPilot is not the active window.

-If **Keep xPilot window visible** is checked, the xPilot client window will remain visible (on top) at all times.
+If **Keep xPilot window visible** is checked, the xPilot client window will always remain visible (on top).

 ### Push to Talk
 Your Push to Talk button must be set within X-Plane.
 See the [Command Bindings](xplane?id=command-bindings) for information on how to bind your PTT.